ShlomiRex/Maplestory-Monster-DB/README.md

 # Maplestory-Monster-DB

 This repo contains Monster Database in the popular MMO MapleStory.
-The resources for this database were extracted from the game installation itself, March 2018.
+The resources for this database were extracted from the game installation itself, March 2018, using HaRepacker for .Wz formats.

 Use Java Version, it's better.